 We recommend the following suggestions to parents working to prevent their child from developing a substance use disorder.

-Teaching yourself about drug and alcohol trends in your local area.
+Teach yourself about drug and alcohol trends in your local area.
 Keep up on the police report and safety procedures.
-Telling your kids about the truth of drugs is helpful as well informative for their life.
+Telling your kids about the truth of drugs is helpful as well as informative for their life.

 Learning about your child and their likes/dislikes can help you figure out just what their character is like.
 Truly knowing your children will make the talk easier and they are more likely to listen.
 Having a solid relationship with them can help you form a plan for when they do encounter substances and need an excuse out like the X-Plan.

 Encouraging your child to talk openly and honestly with you about their questions regarding substances opens up the floor for other hard conversations.
 Be honest with them with your own personal details and encourage them to make the right choice without consequences.

 As part of our mission, the adolescent counseling team at Rehab After School educates teens and their families about substance use in the community.
 Learn more about our adolescent rehab programs and community outreach.

 Chen, C.-Y., Storr, C. L., & Anthony, J. C. (2009).
 Early-onset drug use and risk for drug dependence problems.
 Addictive Behaviors, 34 (3), 319-322. doi: 10.1016/j.addbeh.2008.10.021

 Clark, T. T., Doyle, O., & Clincy, A. (2013, September).
 Age of First Cigarette, Alcohol, and Marijuana Use Among U.S. Biracial/Ethnic Youth: A Population-Based Study.
 Retrieved April 20, 2017, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4063551/